kemalrizky/waterbox-dev/NOTES.md

 ## Assumptions
 - Internet connection will be available on first boot
 - Internet connection may be lost along the life cycle, but is expected to return back
-- NTP server for timehandler calibration is never down
+- NTP server for timeHandler calibration is never down
 - Flow sensor will never break

 ## Class Architecture
 - "Data Management"
-    - SensorHandler < WaterFlowData >
+    - SensorHandler < WaterflowData >
     - WaterflowSensor : Sensor
     - Datalogger
+        - publishQueue
-        - waterflowDataQueue
+        - waterflowDataFormatter : publishQueueFormatter
         - errorLog
 - "Core Functions"
     - TimeHandler